Euro sinks to 11-1/2-year low, bonds gain after ECB

 NEW YORK The euro fell to an 11-1/2-year low against the dollar on Thursday as U.S. and euro zone bond prices rose, after the European Central Bank spelled out its 1 trillion-euro stimulus plan that begins next Monday.

-ECB President Mario Draghi outlined the central bank's quantitative easing program at a press conference following a scheduled policy meeting.
+ECB President Mario Draghi outlined the central bank's quantitative easing programme at a press conference following a scheduled policy meeting.
 He left the door open for more bond purchases beyond September 2016.

 The ECB upgraded its growth outlook for the euro zone to 1.5 percent for 2015.
 That still trails a 2.8 percent pace seen for the United States.